UK - Bridgetown, Barbados

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport and a direct, scheduled British Airways flight to Bridgetown, Barbados.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Barbados.
 On arrival, we transfer to the Radisson Aquatica Resort (4T), set on the beachfront in Carlisle Bay, Bridgetown.

 Day 3 - Bridgetown (overnight)

 A day at leisure before we transfer to embark Braemar (3T+) this afternoon, with time to settle in before our first dinner on board.

 After remaining in port overnight, you can discover more of the UNESCO-listed city of Bridgetown, which boasts numerous historic sites alongside thriving, modern shopping malls.
 This afternoon we set sail to cruise the beautiful Caribbean Sea, as we relax on board.